bincrafters/conan-glfw/README.md

     $ mkdir build && cd build && conan install .. --build glfw

 Specifically when using the LunarG Vulkan SDK on Windows, if the build procedure cannot detect Vulkan, just copy all the .lib files from the Vulkan SDK `Lib` directory to the Vulkan SDK `Bin` directory and from the `Lib32` directory to the `Bin32` directory.
-This is an ugly hack but it is needed to accommodate the FindVulkan cmake module that comes with GLFW v3.2.1, which is not perfect.
+This is an ugly hack but it is needed to accommodate the FindVulkan cmake module that comes with glfw v3.2.1, which is not perfect.
 This problem has been corrected in the glfw trunk and it won't be an issue when the next version gets released.

 ## For Packagers: Publish this Package